svgpp/svgpp/doc/sphinx/transform.rst

   };

 *Transform Policy* is a class with ``bool`` static member constants.
-If they all are ``false`` (as in ``policy::transform::raw``), then adapter isn't used and parser passes parsed values as is.
+If they all are ``false`` (as in ``policy::transform::raw``), then adapter isn't used and the parser passes parsed values as is.
-By setting some members to ``true`` programmer may simplify application:
+Setting some members to ``true`` programmer may simplify the application:

   ``join_transforms = true``
     All transformations in SVG attribute are joined in single transformation matrix.